cristian341/infinitum/README.md

 create a unique password with the <b>minimum length at least 8 characters,</b> failure to provide at least 8 <br>
 characters and to confirm the password will encounter to fill the form again.<br>

-**Adding** an account form an application, select add app, and then fill the form as you will fill other form, in<br>
-the form you got an additional space (Additional) to write the information of the application on your wish.<br>
+**Adding** an account form an application, select add app, and then fill the form as you will fill other form, in the form you got an additional space (Additional) to write the information of the application on your wish.

-**Update** an App you will use the App ID to change its parameters, to do so make sure you get the right ID <br> from the App you want to update (change password or other parameters).<br>
+**Update** an App you will use the App ID to change its parameters, to do so make sure you get the right ID from the App you want to update (change password or other parameters).

-**Delete** an App, you will use the same technique by selecting the App ID to make any modification with it, <br>
-to confirm that you want to delete the app from the list of applications you need to choose its ID and the <br>
-password from the account.<br>
+**Delete** an App, you will use the same technique by selecting the App ID to make any modification with it, to confirm that you want to delete the app from the list of applications you need to choose its ID and the password from the account.

 **Searching** the app by name, select search and then write the name that you assigned to the application to be searched.

 **Enjoy the freedom of open-source!**

 Installling the web-based password manager for Linux